THE MECHANICAL SCIENCE OF AMERICAN LAW

 ____________________

-Indirect Taxes:"it is the privilege which is the subject of the tax and not the mere buying, selling or handling of goods.
+INDIRECT TAXES"it is the privilege which is the subject of the tax and not the mere buying, selling or handling of goods.

 ...the legislature cannot name something to be a taxable privilege unless it is first a privilege." -flint v stone traceyAll indirect taxes, including those structured as income taxes, rests on the ruling logic of Flint v.
-Stone Tracey and must fall within the category of duties, imposts, or excises—as per Article I, §8, cl.1.
+Stone Tracey and must fall within the category or art 1 sec 8 subjects.

-"First.
+-Springer v.
+United States, 102 U.S. 586 (1880)--------"First.
 We adhere to the opinion already announced-that, taxes on real estate being indisputably direct taxes, taxes on the rents or income of real estate are equally direct taxes.

 Second.
 We are of the opinion that taxes on personal property, or on the income of personal property, are likewise direct taxes...